robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "Because you're soon going to be in situations where how you look counts."
 She pursed her lips.
 "Look smart, be smart."

-As I was finished brushing my teeth—mostly to rid myself of that 'snacking-on-thumbtacks' taste—Celeste handed me a new lipstick in a colour expecting a bit of bravery.
+As I was finished brushing my teeth — mostly to rid myself of that 'snacking-on-thumbtacks' taste — Celeste handed me a new lipstick in a colour expecting a bit of bravery.
 I frowned at it for a moment.

 "We're going for coffee."